Police questioning ‘person of interest’ in death of Georgia nursing student

 She said she already tries to let others know where she is, including using an online tracking service.
 But now she's considering further precautions.
 Her father sent her pepper spray, she said.

 Nate Stein, who graduated in December with a biomedical engineering degree said he’s likely to be “on edge for a little bit."
-His roommate is a frequent runner and they go the area around the lake for exercise often, he said.
+His roommate is a frequent runner and they often go to the area around the lake for exercise, he said.

 “I used to walk there every morning too and I mean, it just feels like a very safe space,” Stein said “It’s on campus so, like I said, it doesn’t really feel like it would ever be unsafe at all.”